To The Beach

 Which one?
 I asked.

 End of the Road, my mother replied.
-And my father sang out, with a kind of slow, sleepy glee:
+And my father sang out, in his low, slow voice:

 End of the Road, End of the Road, Take me to The End of the Road!